object-oriented-python/object-oriented-programming/doc/source/7_inheritance.rst

 A key feature of abstractions is :term:`composability <composition>`: the ability to make a complex object or operation out of several components.
-We can compose objects by simply making one object a :term:`attribute` of another object.
+We can compose objects by simply making one object an :term:`attribute` of another object.
 This combines objects in a *has a* relationship.
 For example the :class:`~example_code.polynomial.Polynomial` class introduced in :numref:`Chapter %s <objects>` *has a* :class:`tuple` of coefficients.
 Object